internship

 Need help figuring out what you can learn by interning at a company?

-Ask your college’s Student Support or Career Services to help you get specific about what you want to learn at an internship.
+Ask your college’s Student Support or Career Services for guidance on how to get an internship and help you get specific about what you want to learn.
 You can also ask friends who have participated in internships or reach out to businesses that offer internships (Side note: connecting with a company to ask these questions is a great way to get your foot in the door).

 Need help with which are questions to ask a company?
 Here are a few questions you can ask businesses directly: